vmware-tanzu/pinniped/doc/demo.md

    ```bash
    pinniped get-kubeconfig --token "pinny-the-seal:password123" > /tmp/pinniped-kubeconfig
    ```

+   Note that the above command will print a warning to the screen.
+You can ignore this warning.
+   Pinniped tries to auto-discover the URL for the Kubernetes API server, but it is not able to do so on kind clusters.
+The warning is just letting you know that the Pinniped CLI decided to ignore the auto-discovery URL and instead use the URL from your existing kubeconfig.

 1. Try using the generated kubeconfig to issue arbitrary `kubectl` commands as the `pinny-the-seal` user.